 Jingzhou Hubei, China Travel Guide

-Gain a profound appreciation for the Three primary Kingdoms period and the Chu culture.
+Gain a profound appreciation for the Three Kingdoms period and the Chu culture.
 The ancient city wall connects you to epic narratives.

 Experience life in a less internationally touristed Chinese city.
 Jingzhou provides a genuine understanding of contemporary Hubei society.